Liquidity adjustment facility

-Liquidity adjustment facility (LAF) is a monetary policy which allows banks to borrow money through repurchase agreements (REPO).
+Liquidity adjustment facility (LAF) is a monetary policy tool which allows banks to borrow money through repurchase agreements (repos) that is primarily used by the Reserve Bank of India (RBI).

-Description

-LAF is used to aid banks in adjusting the day to day mismatches in liquidity.
+The LAF is used to aid banks in adjusting the day to day mismatches in liquidity.
 LAF helps banks to quickly borrow money in case of any emergency or for adjusting in their Statutory Liquidity Ratio (SLR)/Cash Reserve Ratio (CRR) requirements.

-LAF consists of repo (repurchase agreement) and reverses repo operations.
-Repo or repurchase option is a collateralized lending i.e. banks borrow money from Reserve bank of India (RBI) to meet short term needs by selling securities to RBI with an agreement to repurchase the same at predetermined rate and date.
+The LAF consists of repo (repurchase agreement) and reverses repo operations.
 The rate charged by Reserve bank of India for this transaction is called the repo rate.
 Repo operations, therefore, inject liquidity into the system.
 Reverse repo operation is when RBI borrows money from banks by lending securities.
 The interest rate paid by RBI in this case is called the reverse repo rate.
 Reverse repo operation, therefore, absorbs the liquidity in the system.
 The collateral used for repo and reverse repo operations are Government of India securities.
 Oil bonds have been also suggested to be included as collateral for liquidity adjustment facility.
-In LAF, money transaction is done via RTGS (Real Time Gross Settlement, an online money transfer method).
+In LAF, money transaction are done via real-time gross settlement (RTGS), an online money transfer method).